 Myth 5 – I’m already earning sales, therefore there’s no need for me to make any changes

 Here’s the thing: eCommerce is a fast-paced industry.
 You must continually modify your business to remain competitive.
 This is since things change and customer brand preferences shift.
-Even the most well-designed sites may become obsolete, gaining minimal traffic and many dissatisfied consumers, if they fail to innovate.
+Even the most well-designed sites may become obsolete, gaining minimal traffic and many dissatisfied consumers.
+All of this just since they fail to innovate.
 Your product merchandising, site design, checkout procedure, promotional efforts, and overall brand experience may all be differentiated from the competition via innovation.

 Myth 6 – The only thing that matters to customers is the price

 While pricing is a significant factor for many customers, most firms cannot afford to provide their items at the lowest possible price.
 When buying online, customers evaluate convenience, flexibility, and user experience, and some even take into account the company’s social responsibility and community participation.
-Consider differentiating your company by building trust, establishing authority, and providing perks such as superior customer service, unique product options, and convenience of purchasing.
+Consider differentiating your company by building trust.
+Also establishing authority, and providing perks such as superior customer service.
+Additionally offer unique product options, and convenience of purchasing.

 Myth 7 – If my items are good enough, they will sell themselves